stev47/StaticKernels.jl/README.md

 - for best performance you should annotate kernel functions with `@inline` and `@inbounds`
-- the package is currently aimed at small kernels, for bigger kernels consider using different algorithms (inplace formulations or fft)
+- the package is currently aimed at small-sized kernels, bigger-sized kernels have worse performance and you might want to consider using different algorithms (inplace reformulations or fft)
-- (currently) high compilation time for larger kernels or higher dimensions for boundary specializations
+- (currently) high compilation time for larger kernels or boundary specialization in higher dimensions

 ## Implementation Notes